Rocky Point (Weipa - Qld)

 Population growth drivers in Rocky Point are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Feb 2026, the estimated population of the suburb of Rocky Point (Weipa - Qld) is around 2,331.
-This reflects an increase of 117 people since the 2021 Census, which reported a population of 2,214 people.
-The change was inferred from the resident population of 2,316 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 623 persons per square kilometer.
-The suburb's growth rate of 5.3% since the 2021 census exceeded the SA4 region's growth rate of 4.3%, marking it as a growth leader in the region.
+As of May 2026, the estimated population of the suburb of Rocky Point (Weipa - Qld) is around 2,345.
+This figure reflects an increase of 131 people since the 2021 Census, which reported a population of 2,214.
+The change was inferred from AreaSearch's estimation of the resident population at 2,344 following examination of the latest ERP data release by the ABS in June 2025 and an additional six validated new addresses since the Census date.
+This results in a density ratio of 627 persons per square kilometer.
+The suburb's growth rate of 5.9% since the 2021 census exceeded that of its SA4 region (3.5%) and SA3 area, marking it as a growth leader.
 Natural growth contributed approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, lower quartile growth of non-metropolitan areas nationally is anticipated.
-According to aggregated SA2-level projections, the suburb is expected to increase by 71 persons to 2041, reflecting an increase of 2.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Considering projected demographic shifts, a population increase just below the median of Australia's regional areas is expected for Rocky Point (Weipa - Qld).
+The area is expected to increase by 77 persons to reach approximately 2,422 by 2041 based on aggregated SA2-level projections, reflecting an increase of 3.2% in total over the 16 years.

 Frequently Asked Questions - Population